risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-table.md

 ## Notes

 For tables with primary key constraints, if you insert a new data record with an existing key, the new record will overwrite the existing record.

-A generated column cannot be defined as a primary key.
+A [generated column](/sql/query-syntax/query-syntax-generated-columns.md) that is defined with non-deterministic functions cannot be specified as part of the primary key.
+For example, if `A1` is defined as `current_timestamp()`, then it cannot be part of the primary key.

 Names and unquoted identifiers are case-insensitive.
 Therefore, you must double-quote any of these fields for them to be case-sensitive.